 Answer: Not surprisingly, the Boston terrier—a cross between an English bulldog and an English terrier—was designated as the official state dog in 1979.

-Speaking of pets, the Codfish State has some of strictest regulations regarding the possession of animals in the country.
-In an attempt to protect both the public and wildlife populations, the Massachusetts Office of Energy and Environmental Affairs reports that there are three categories of animals for prospective pet-owners: domestic animals, wild animals which require a MassWildlife permit, and wild animals which do not.
-The only animals which may be taken from the wild as pets are certain species of reptiles and amphibians such as American bullfrogs, milk snakes, snapping turtles, and eastern red-backed salamanders.
-Many other animals—including some sold at pet stores in neighboring states—cannot legally become personal pets.
+Speaking of pets, Massachusetts has some of the strictest regulations regarding the possession of animals in the country.
+In an attempt to protect both the public and wildlife populations, the Massachusetts Office of Energy and Environmental Affairs reports that there are three categories of animals for prospective pet-owners: domestic animals, wild animals that require a MassWildlife permit, and wild animals that do not.
+The only animals that may be taken from the wild as pets are certain species of reptiles and amphibians such as American bullfrogs, milk snakes, snapping turtles, and eastern red-backed salamanders.
+Many other animals—including some sold at pet stores in neighboring states—cannot legally become personal pets in MA.

 So more generally, what do veterinary technicians do?
-The National Association of Veterinary Technicians in America (NAVTA 2016) reports that they have a number of responsibilities including helping licensed vets with typical dental, surgical, laboratory, and diagnostic procedures; giving basic medical treatment to animals; educating pet-owners about proper care; keeping inventory of equipment and medications; sterilizing instruments and rooms; restraining animals during routine examinations; and monitoring animals’ health status.
+The National Association of Veterinary Technicians in America (NAVTA) reports that vet techs have a number of responsibilities including helping licensed vets with typical dental, surgical, laboratory, and diagnostic procedures; giving basic medical treatment to animals; educating pet-owners about proper care; keeping inventory of equipment and medications; sterilizing instruments and rooms; restraining animals during routine examinations; and monitoring animals’ health status.